Treats osteoporosis, bone cancer, and hypercalcemia or bone problems in patients who have cancer.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, anemia, blood clotting problems, or cancer.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease or an allergy to latex.
 Tell your doctor if you had surgery or problems with your digestive system or your thyroid or parathyroid glands.
-Tell your doctor if you have an allergy to latex.